 ‘Kaberi‘ AGM F1 hybrid.
 Compact fruits, suitable for container and patio cultivation.

 ‘Ophelia’ – common type and quite hardy.
+Always reliable and should be more widely grown.

 ‘Pintung Long’: The slender lavender/purple fruits, which are tender and full of flavour, grow to 30cm long.